 Missing basic principles of SEO during the website development process can result in a website not having a strong base to work on for building search engine ranking and online presence.
-Through the implementation of these Search Engine Optimisation principles, the way a website has been built can really complement and enhance its SEO, thereby providing an inherent boost to its search ranking performance.
+Through the implementation of these Search Engine Optimisation principles, the way a website has been built can really complement and enhance its future SEO, thereby providing an inherent boost to its search ranking performance.
 Implementing the very best practices during the early stages of the web build will provide something of a ‘safety blanket’ for the site as it starts to develop its own SEO profile, so there is no doubt that it is worth taking into consideration.

 So what are these best practices?
 There are a few.
 However, below we’ve put together 5 key practices that we believe will help give you a great starting point:

 - First Things First – Mobile Friendly – This constitutes an increased workload for your website developer.
-With another ‘Mobilegeddon’ update from Google last year and mobile devices accounting for just over 18bn users online globally, mobile devices have overtaken desktops and laptops in terms of time spent on screens by 0.4 hours per day (at the time of writing).
+With another ‘Mobilegeddon’ update from Google in 2017 and mobile devices accounting for just over 18bn users online globally, mobile devices have overtaken desktops and laptops in terms of time spent on screens by 0.4 hours per day (at the time of writing).
 It’s clear to see the trend in using mobile devices to browse the web, so the importance of ensuring your company website is mobile friendly ought to be apparent.
 Optimising your site for mobile ought to improve its ranking performance on mobile web searches, so make sure you bear that in mind when creating a new site or planning your SEO strategy.